Gmail confidential mode is not confidential

 "Recipients of messages in confidential mode don't have the option to forward, copy, print, or download messages, including attachments.
 Users can set a message expiration date, revoke message access at any time, and require an SMS verification code to access messages."

-Though pretending to offer privacy, Gmail's confidential mode comes with three major problems:
+Though pretending to offer security, Gmail's confidential comes with three major problems:

 - The emails are not end-to-end encrypted.